GATmodules/GATmodules/Module 1 Verbal.md

 ## **Contextual Error**:

-Ultra-modern city Hong Kong is the most popular **(environmental)** destination in the world, where shopaholics seek for (bargains), full of bustling (markets) and malls. (environmental)
+Ultra-modern city Hong Kong is the most popular **(environmental)** destination in the world, where shopaholics seek for (bargains), full of bustling (markets) and malls. {{environmental}}

-The documentarists were frustrated about the lack of awareness of poverty in the US, so they decided to film an experiment where they’d live on the minimum (money) for a month. (money)
+The documentarists were frustrated about the lack of awareness of poverty in the US, so they decided to film an experiment where they’d live on the minimum (money) for a month. {{money}}

 Stop buying fashion magazines and looking at models; they have an obvious negative (impulse) on you.
-Besides, your pictures aren’t taken by expensive cameras and altered by programs. (impulse)
+Besides, your pictures aren’t taken by expensive cameras and altered by programs. {{impulse}}

-I am a very (fit) guy because of work, I carry out baggages and (hold) them onto the truck. (hold) # The sentence isn't complete.
+I am a very (fit) guy because of work, I carry out baggages and (hold) them onto the truck. {{hold}} # The sentence isn't complete.

 (Whereas) in the jungle forget all your luxuries such as phone, Xbox.
-Instead you will need food and (shelter).
-(Whereas) # The sentence isn't complete
+Instead you will need food and (shelter). {{Whereas}] $ The sentence isn't complete

 The Brazilian city of Minas Gerais is no ordinary city, it has the best transport system in the world.
-The mayor and council began (recognizing) the system in 2007. (recognizing)
+The mayor and council began (recognizing) the system in 2007. {{recognizing}}
 ---

 ## **Passages**: